Skip to main content

 Selling Exhibition

-Artists for Kettle’s Yard will feature artworks generously gifted by donors to support The Jim and Helen Ede Fund Endowment Campaign ahead of Kettle’s Yard’s 70th anniversary in 2027.
+Artists for Kettle’s Yard featured artworks generously gifted by donors to support The Jim and Helen Ede Fund Endowment Campaign ahead of Kettle’s Yard’s 70th anniversary in 2027.

-Encompassing painting, sculpture, photography, and ceramics this special exhibition will include work by celebrated contemporary artists Rana Begum, Antony Gormley, Jennifer Lee, Veronica Ryan, Megan Rooney and Caroline Walker and many others; as well as renowned 20th Century artists such as Ben Nicholson and Lucie Rie.
+Encompassing painting, sculpture, photography, and ceramics this special exhibition included work by celebrated contemporary artists Rana Begum, Antony Gormley, Jennifer Lee, Veronica Ryan, Megan Rooney and Caroline Walker and many others; as well as renowned 20th Century artists such as Ben Nicholson and Lucie Rie.

-Artists for Kettle’s Yard celebrates Kettle’s Yard’s relationships with artists working at the forefront of their practice, and will look ahead to an exciting future for the gallery.
+Artists for Kettle’s Yard celebrated Kettle’s Yard’s relationships with artists working at the forefront of their practice, and looked ahead to an exciting future for the gallery.

 Gallery of Works for Sale